 Our Goals for Leash Walking

-Therefore, our goal with regard to leash walking is the following:
+Therefore, our goals with regard to leash walking are the following:

-- Training puppies to have the ability to focus on their handlers when asked
+- To train puppies to have the ability to focus on their handlers when asked

-- Acclimating our puppies to the leash itself
+- To acclimate puppies to the leash itself

-- Teaching our puppies to reposition themselves in a sit position on the left side of their handlers when asked
+- To teach puppies to reposition themselves in a sit position on the left side of their handlers when asked

-- Teaching our puppies to focus on a handler while they move, initially for very short distances.
+- To teach puppies to focus on a handler while they move, initially for very short distances.
 Then as proficiency grows at short distances, we gradually increase the distance.

 All of our puppies staying over 8 weeks will be worked with on the above areas.
 However, the level of proficiency varies depending on the length of time that the puppy is left with us for training.
 These differences will be discussed below.